michaelandrefraniatte/michaelandrefraniatte/README.md

 • Disagreements: Imperative deletion of everything without delay.

-• Infringements: Pay the thousand of times what owner is asking.
+• Infringements: Owe the thousand of times what owner is asking.

 • Contact: michael.franiatte@gmail.com for fixing prices and stuffs.